 Cressy/Longford and Evandale to Perth and Launceston

-- Slight decrease in the number of weekday services to Cressy/Longford, which is off-set by a slight increase in Saturday services and provision of new Sunday services.
+There are a slight decrease in weekday services, off-set by a slight increase in Saturday services, and new Sunday services.

-- Travel time for Cressy/Longford passengers will reduced by up to 15 minutes as the route will no longer travel via Evandale and the route through Perth will be made more direct.
+Travel time is reduced by up to 15 minutes as the route no longer travels via Evandale and travels through Perth via the new Midland Highway instead of Drummond Street.

-- The route to and from Evandale will change, with Evandale to be serviced via Perth on the Perth Mill Road.
-The route will no longer travel via the Launceston Airport (Evandale Road).
+Evandale is now serviced via Perth on the Perth Mill Road.
+The route no longer travels via the Launceston Airport (Evandale Road)

-- Perth will be serviced by multiple routes, including from St Helens and Hobart.
+Perth is serviced by multiple routes, including from St Helens and Hobart.

-- The majority of Cressy/Longford and Evandale/Perth services will travel via the Kings Meadows corridor - which means that any passenger can get on and off the bus on this corridor.
-This change will increase the number of services along this important urban corridor.
+The majority of Cressy/Longford and Evandale/Perth services travel via the Kings Meadows corridor - which means that any passenger can get on and off the bus on this corridor.
+This change increases the number of services along this important urban corridor.

-- Services will start and finish at St Johns Street in Launceston as opposed to the Cornwall Square Transit Centre.
-The pickup stop in St John Street will be stop A1 .
+Services start and finish at the Launceston interchange instead of the Cornwall Square Transit Centre.
+The pickup stop is A1 on St John Street.